Keatley Creek archaeological site: Small housepit

-Hayden's group tested Housepit 12 – one of the smaller housepits at the Keatley Creek site.
+Hayden's group tested Housepit #12—one of the smaller housepits at the Keatley Creek site.
 It measured 9 meters in diameter (rim crest to rim crest) where most small housepits are 7m in diameter.
 Compared to other small structures, housepit 12 had a substantial roof, indicating that these residents were not the poorest in the Keatley Creek community, but they were still impoverished compared to the residents of the larger structures at the site.
-There was little use of the fire hearth, foods required no cooking and were served unheated.
+There was little use of the fire hearth, as foods required no cooking and were served unheated.
 It was essential for inhabitants to huddle for warmth.
 In this site, there was evidence of lower grade foods and clothing.
 There was very little storage space.
-The overall space was divided into distinct areas for butchering/eating, stonework and tools, open or communal areas.
+The overall space was divided into distinct areas for butchering/eating, stonework and tools, and open or communal areas.
 No distinct areas were reserved for lying down or sleeping, unlike peripheral areas of the larger housepits.

 Medium housepit

-Hayden's excavation included Housepit No. 3, which measured 14 meters in diameter.
+Hayden's excavation included Housepit #3, which measured 14 meters in diameter.
 It is estimated that thirty people (i.e., five or six nuclear families) occupied this structure.
 Deposits here indicate some elements of wealth, larger storage pits, some higher grade food products, and probable access to better fishing sites than the residents of the smaller housepits.
 The wood used for fuel was the same type as for the small housepit, but here was evidence of greater use of fire and of the hearths.
 There were bedding materials at the peripheral walls with some raised sleeping platforms signifying another difference from the residents of the smaller structures.
 The medium-sized housepit included separate domestic spaces with a central communal area.
 The overall space was divided into four sectors with a principal hearth in central area.